 The same logic should apply to limousines.
 They are elongated vehicles that cannot make tight turns.
 They move slowly to give their unrestrained passengers the smoothest ride possible.
 Limousines simply are not designed for U-turns, and for the safety of their passengers should avoid them at all costs.

 If you have sustained a serious injury in a car accident in Brooklyn, or any of the other boroughs of New York City, let an experienced accident attorney evaluate your case.
-To schedule a free consultation with Rubin & Licatesi, P.C., call 516-227-2662 or contact our Brooklyn office online.
+To schedule a free consultation with Licatesi Law Group, LLP, call 516-227-2662 or contact our Brooklyn office online.